ascv/HyperLogLog/README.md

 The cardinality can then be recovered by counting the number of non-zero bits in the array.

-The space requirement is then the size of the bit array.
-Considering the previous example, an array with 100 billion elements requires 10^11 bits = 12.5 GB.
+The space requirement is the size of the bit array.
+Using the previous example, an array with 100 billion elements requires 10^11 bits = 12.5 GB.
 While this is a much more reasonable space requirement, it is still unsuitable for extraordinarily large cardinalities e.g. if the cardinality is 100 trillion bits = 12500 GB.